lambda-snail/uuid-lib/README.md

 ## Details

 Currently, this library implements UUID version 4 and 7.
-Version 7 UUIDs do not implement sub-millisecond monotonicity guarantees that would be required for batch creation - I am currently thinking about this.
-The standard also defines two special uuid's called
+Version 7 UUIDs do not implement the sub-millisecond monotonicity guarantees that would be required for batch creation - I am currently thinking about this.
+The standard also defines two special UUIDs called
 'nil' and 'max'.
 These are provided as static variables, accessible as e.g. `uuid::max`.

 The UUID class really only holds octet data.
 Different versions of UUID are implemented using the strategy pattern, by passing a version spec class to the constructor.
 The spec classes are responsible for initializing the octets of the uuid, and it is possible to extend the system to UUID versions not covered by this implementation if needed.
 Since there is no way to check arbitrary code for standards compliance, this means that users of the library can effectively define any kind of UUID that they want - this may or may not correspond to version 8 in the standard, depending on what you do.

 A version spec must implement a function with the signature

 ```c++
 void init_fields(std::array<uint8_t, 16>& octets, rng_t random_generator) const;